bluecatengineering/fast_radix_trie/README.md

 ## LLM use

-This crate contains significant amounts of unsafe Rust code, it is a passion project that is used in production; lovingly crafted by hand and run through static analysis tools like miri.
-LLMs have been used for trying to find any other in safety issues during review, increasing test and documentation.
+This crate contains significant amounts of unsafe Rust code, as such, it was written by hand and run through static analysis tools like miri.
+LLMs have been used for review, trying to find any other in safety issues, and non-critical sections like increasing test and documentation coverage.